To book Julian Fisher please contact your JLA Agent.

-Julian Fisher served as an operational officer in the Secret Intelligence Service (SIS; commonly known as MI6).
-He also starred in Channel 4's Spies as one of the lead trainers/assessors.
+Julian Fisher is an intelligence specialist with decades of operational experience, in the private and public sectors.
+He starred in Channel 4’s Spies as one of the lead trainers/assessors.

-Unusually for a former MI6 officer, Julian achieved a public profile as one of the three instructors on the Channel 4 show Spies.
-The series subjected fifteen members of the public to tests based on training for new entrants to the British Intelligence Services.
-Julian worked with the producers as a consultant on the series and was instrumental to the final shape of the programme.
-He has also worked on a number of other TV, film and literary projects as a consultant and has regularly appeared in the media as a commentator on privacy, security and spying.
+Julian achieved a public profile as one of the three instructors on the Channel 4 show Spies, which challenged fifteen members of the public to find out if they have what it takes to work in intelligence.
+As well as fronting the series, he worked with the producers to help mould the final shape of the programme.
+Since then, he has worked on a number of other TV, film and literary projects as a consultant, to enhance authenticity and plausibility around themes of privacy, security and intelligence.